Staying under the covers is not an option.

 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also (John 14:1-3).

 We keep our eyes to the East, waiting for Jesus’ return.
-And we keep our eyes trained on the people at our breakfast and dinner tables, because loving family and friends is the most important ministry a Christian can have.
+And we keep our eyes trained on the people at our breakfast table, across the office or grocery store aisle, and over the pew—because loving people is the most important ministry a Christian can have.

 My breakfast club is small ~ most days, it is just Grace and Josh.
 This fishing picture was taken such a long time ago.
 It is hard to believe that I have two teenagers now!